diegomendezp/Ironhack-lectures-v3/content/module3/02-Week2/Day 3/Lecture Redux - Student Notes.md

 #### Before we get the dispatched actions to affect the Redux store, we have to create the reducer.
+Reducer handles the incoming actions.